depasquale-lab/StateSpaceDynamics.jl/paper/paper.md

 # Author contributions

 RS did XXX.
-BDD did XXX.
+BD did XXX.

 # Acknowledgements

-This work was supported by the BME Department at BU.
+This work was supported by the Biomedical Engineering Department at Boston University.

 # References